Murders of Ayşenur Halil and İkbal Uzuner: Aftermath

 It is confirmed that Semih Çelik had started a relationship with Ayşenur Halil, who was identified as a friend from the high school he had dropped out of.
 Halil had visited Çelik's house, and they had spent time together.
 Semih called his father on the day of the incident, and said that Ayşenur was in his room and told him that he should not come home.
-When his father, Adem went home, he found Ayşenur's body, in his bed with her neck bleeding out from the slit that Çelik committed with one of his butchering knives.
+When his father, Adem, went home, he found Ayşenur's body in his bed with her neck bleeding from the slit cut by Çelik with one of his butchering knives.

-Adem Çelik also stated that Çelik asked his father questions about death at home, had imaginary delusions, and kept many knives in his room.
-He added that he was muslim before he was 16, and questioned many things about the world, including his religion.
+Adem also stated that Semih asked his father questions about death at home, had imaginary delusions, and kept many knives in his room.
+He added that he was Muslim before he was 16, and questioned many things about the world, including his religion.
 He left Islam shortly after.
 He also started to question existentially with the COVID-19 pandemic.
-His guidance counselor told him that Semih had a talent for programming, so his father Adem Çelik bought him a computer.
+Semih's guidance counselor told Adem that he had a talent for programming, so he bought him a computer.

 It was determined upon examination of Çelik's phone that he had contact with people who identified themselves as Turkish incels.
 Following the murder, provocative and supportive posts were made by incel groups.
 Upon this, the chief public prosecutor's offices took action and detained the suspects.
-Then, on October 9, 2024, Discord was blocked from the 8 million registered Turkish users on the app.
+Then, on October 9, 2024, Discord was blocked for the 8 million registered Turkish users on the app.
 They are still banned to this day.